 Don’t judge based on what you see on the rack

-Try every single swimsuit you like on.
+Try on every single swimsuit you like.
 Sometimes something looks far different on the rack as opposed to when you’ve got it on and you never know when you may stumble upon the perfect style.
 Also this will enable you to slowly pinpoint the styles that are going to accentuate all your best features.
 I truly believe there’s a style to suit everyone and it’s important to devote some time to the process.

 Bring someone along for a second opinion